 Best Small Travel Trailers (Small Campers)

 Located in Backus, Minnesota, Scamp has been making quality fiberglass travel trailers since the early 1970’s and they have quite the cult following.
 Their used trailers hold their value and cost almost as much as their brand new ones — if you can even find one used!

 I had originally wanted a used Scamp, but quickly found this would be like finding a needle in a haystack, so I instead placed an order for a new one and also quickly found out there was an 8-month wait list.

-They offer two travel trailers under 2,000 pounds — a 13 foot and a 16 foot — and you can choose between several layouts.
+They offer two Scamp campers under 2,000 pounds — a 13 foot and a 16 foot — and you can choose between several layouts.
 The 16 foot was pushing it a bit for us on weight and we wanted our trailer to be as light as possible, so we chose the 13 foot with no bathroom (also known as layout 1).
 We bought a small portable toilet and solar shower for those times when we will be camping off grid.

-The 13 foot weighs 1,200-1,500 pounds and the 16 foot weighs 1,700-2,000 pounds.
+The 13 foot Scamp camper weighs 1,200-1,500 pounds and the 16 foot weighs 1,700-2,000 pounds.
 This range depends on whether or not you get a bathroom and which other options you choose for your camper.
 Keep in mind for towing capacity: this is dry weight (the weight of your trailer without any of your gear packed inside).